Are You Eating Enough? Here Are 5 Signs You Might Not Be

 So how do you know if you’re eating enough for your activity level?
 The list below of common symptoms should give you a better idea.

 Signs You Aren’t Eating Enough

 Food is energy.
 As mentioned above, if you’re not eating enough calories, your body is going to use the ones it does have to support vital functions.
 This means there aren’t any left to do the things you love.
-If you’re dragging your feet at the gym every day, chances are you could benefit from more food.
+If you’re dragging your feet at the gym every day or while out on a run, chances are you could benefit from more food.

-Less than 5 percent of Americans consume enough fiber each day, despite generally eating more calories than necessary.
+Only about five percent of Americans consume enough fiber each day, according to national consumption surveys.
 If you are under-eating, the chances of your body getting enough fiber grow slimmer, which can easily lead to constipation.
 Another factor to consider is dehydration, which also contributes to slower bowels.
-Thirst is often mistaken for hunger, so if you’re trying to cut back on food, you may be ignoring your body’s signals for water in a misguided effort to stick to your diet.

 Appropriate food intake allows for improved blood sugar control.
 The combination of consuming too few calories and over-exercising leaves your liver depleted of the glycogen stores it needs to keep your blood sugar stable, forcing your body to release stress hormones that eventually lead to the production of new glucose.
 When stress hormones are high, we have trouble falling–and staying–asleep.